jhill1/SEPwC/source/R_ggplot2.inc.rst

 Multiple plots
 ~~~~~~~~~~~~~~~

-In the last example I snuck in an example of adding multiple plots to a figure!
+In the last code I snuck in an example of adding multiple plots to a figure!
 There are two main ways to do this: using the built-in ``facet`` or using an external
 package, such as ``patchwork``.